Justin Jay Wang

 AI-generated

-Today, AI image generation models, which didn’t exist when Ben and I first experimented with gradients, open up a wealth of possibilities.
-While the process of using them can be unpredictable—more akin to a slot machine than exact science—they offer exciting opportunities, and the technology and its tools are only getting better.
+AI image generation models, which didn’t exist when Ben and I first experimented with gradients, now open up a wealth of possibilities.
+While the process of using them can be unpredictable—more akin to a slot machine than exact science—they offer exciting opportunities, and the technology and tools are only getting better.

-Below, I demonstrate three proofs of concept for generating textural gradient images, using OpenAI’s DALL·E 2 model (a favorite of mine since its release in April 2022).
+Below, I demonstrate three proofs of concept for generating textural gradient images, using OpenAI’s DALL·E 2 model (a favorite of mine since its release back in April 2022).

 To explore an airy, dreamlike look, you can use a prompt along the lines of: